 On December 30, 2010 Judge Alvin Hellerstein issued orders directing that opt-in calculations for bonus payments under the Amended SPA reflect his dismissal of over 400 plaintiffs for failure to prosecute.
-On September 8, 2011, Judge Hellerstein issued a final order concerning calculation of the settlement opt-in percentage.
-The WTC Captive continues to disagree with the logic and calculation in this ruling.
-However, \$42.5 million has been placed in a separate account pending a ruling on the matter by the Second Circuit.
-In light of this separation of funds, the Company was able to obtain a stay of the September 8, 2011 order pending appeal.
+On September 8, 2011, Judge Hellerstein issued a final order concerning calculation of the settlement opt-in percentage, updating his December 30, 2010 order on the matter.
+The WTC Captive disagreed with the logic and calculation in this ruling and filed an appeal.
+However, \$42.5 million was placed in a separate account pending a ruling on the matter by the Second Circuit.
+In light of this separation of funds, the Company was able to obtain a stay of the September 8, 2011 order, pending appeal.
+Judge Hellerstein also ruled that plaintiffs' counsel should not receive any attorney's fees on the opt-in bonus and plaintiffs' counsel appealed that ruling.

-The appeal on the opt-in percentage has been consolidated with an appeal regarding the first contingent payment.
-As part of the Amended SPA, the WTC Captive agreed to make payments of up to \$5 million per year for each of the first five years following the affirmation of final settlement dependent upon a number of factors, including the number of new claims filed and the cost of resolving those claims.
+As part of the Amended SPA, the WTC Captive agreed to make payments of up to \$5 million per year for each of the first five years following the affirmation of the final settlement dependent upon a number of factors, including the number of new claims filed and the cost of resolving those claims.
 The first date for review of those criteria was January 5, 2012.
 Upon advice of counsel, there was no payment due because the number of post-settlement claims exceeded the threshold for payment as set forth in the Amended SPA.
 However, Judge Hellerstein issued an order dated July 13, 2012 interpreting the contingent payment terms of the Amended SPA such that the first contingent payment of \$5 million, calculated based on the number of new claims filed each year, was to be paid notwithstanding previous agreement by the parties that no such payment was due.
 Judge Hellerstein also directed that plaintiffs' counsel should not receive any fee on the contingent payments.
-The WTC Captive continues to dispute the issue and has taken an appeal, and plaintiffs' counsel has appealed the ruling on fees.
-The amount in question was deposited into a separate account pending the results of the appeal and the order was stayed.
+In response to this ruling, WTC Captive filed an appeal and deposited additional funds in the separate account relative to the first and second contingent payments.
+A total of \$48.7 million was deposited into the separate account relative to the opt-in bonus matter and first and second contingent payments.
+The appeal of the first contingent payment was consolidated with the appeal regarding the opt-in percentage referenced above.